realkemon/home/README.md

 **Mission 2:** ['Frostbite, by Moonkey'](https://github.com/realkemon/home/blob/master/pages/etl_frostbite.md#)

 ---
-*Warned of the Allied plans to steal the new rocket prototype, the Axis set up position in a fortified storage facility.
+*Warned of the Allied plans, the Axis set up position in a fortified storage facility.
 With the element of surprise lost, the Allies have to launch a direct attack on this storage facility, as it is the only way to get hold of the confidential documents depicting supply routes to the nearby secret rocket base, that so narrowly escaped their grasp last time.
 Hence, the Allies attempt to infiltrate the facility, steal those documents and radio them to OSA headquarters for decyphering.*
 <br>
 [>> Read more](https://github.com/realkemon/home/blob/master/pages/etl_frostbite.md#)